MetaWarrior-Army/mwa-auth/README.md

 ## Notes:

-This serves as the custom UI for an OAuth2/OpenID Identity Provider.
+This app acts as the custom UI for an OAuth2/OpenID Identity Provider.
 As such, not all OAuth implementations are created equal.
 Ory Hydra has it's quirks, but if you follow best practices and the `.well-known/openid-configuration` you'll be fine.

 There's a special API endpoint called `imapGrant` created for older clients of the OpenID `/userinfo` endpoint where the `access_token` is sent as parameters in a GET request instead of POSTing the token in the HTTP Authorization headers.
 Our custom endpoint serves as a relay for an Dovecot IMAP server that needs a little help.
 The only purpose of the `PGSQL_MAIL_` variables are for this endpoint.